Entanglement structure for finite system under dual-unitary dynamics: Setup

 These unitary relations enable the efficient calculation of quantities like the spatio-temporal correlation functions \cite{Dual_Dynamics_Corr_Fun} and the OTOC \cite{Dual_Dynamics_OTOC}.
-For our calculations, we take examples of dual-unitaries $\in \mathcal{DU}(2)$ using the Cartan decomposition of 2-qubit gates \cite{Kraus_Cirac}, and for the qutrit case we obtain elements $\in \mathcal{DU}(3)$ using the approach described in \cite{Ensembles_Dual_Unitaries}(see Appendix \ref{appendix_qubit_dual} and \ref{appendix_qutrit_dual}).
+For our calculations, we take examples of dual-unitaries $\in \mathcal{DU}(2)$ using the Cartan decomposition of 2-qubit gates \cite{Kraus_Cirac}, and for the qutrit case we obtain elements $\in \mathcal{DU}(3)$ using the algorithmic approach described in \cite{Ensembles_Dual_Unitaries}(see Appendix \ref{appendix_qubit_dual} and \ref{appendix_qutrit_dual}).
+We use the algorithmic approach for qutrits as we can get operators with a range of entangling powers, which is useful for our analysis.

-We now describe the structure of our finite quantum circuit consisting of $L$ (= even) qudits where the associated time evolution takes place via a brickwall style arrangement of individual $U \in \mathcal{DU}(q)$.
+We now describe the structure of our finite quantum circuit consisting of $L$ (= even) qudits where the associated time evolution takes place via a brickwall style arrangement of individual $\hat{U} \in \mathcal{DU}(q)$.
 Using the tensor notation introduced previously, a single time-step of the brickwall circuit as $\mathcal{U}$ is defined as:

-Here $U^{pq}$ represents the operator $U$ acting on the $p th$ and $q th$ lattice site.
+Here $\hat{U}^{pq}$ represents the operator $\hat{U}$ acting on the $p th$ and $q th$ lattice site.
 In our numbering convention we assign integer values moving from left to right, starting with $0$ for the left-most index.
 Also, periodic boundary conditions are assumed, implying the $L$th index is the same as the $0$th index.
 Using the graphical notation specified in Eq. \ref{U_tensor} we therefore have $\mathcal{U}$ for $L = 12$:

 For a total of $t$ time steps, the total time evolution operator is thereby given as: $\mathbb{U}(t) = \mathcal{U}^t$, which comprises $2t$ layers of gates with our numbering convention.
 This also implies that every time step gives an even integer value along the $t$ axis.
 The remaining parameter is that of the initial wavefunction, and for this purpose we consider the generic pair product state, which is represented as the following tensor product: